vanditajain10/cse15l-lab-reports/week3labreport.md

  ```
 * The symptom
 ![Image](testfail.png)
-* Bug before
-The bug arises in the line ``` arr[i] = newArray[arr.length - i - 1]; ``` because we are changing the values of the original array due to which we are not being able to correctly extract the value present at previous indexes.
+* Bug before:- The bug arises in the line ``` arr[i] = newArray[arr.length - i - 1]; ``` because we are changing the values of the original array due to which we are not being able to correctly extract the value present at previous indexes.
 ```
 static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];